freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-sysadmins/install-freme-on-server.md

 dropdown: Knowledge Base, FREME for System Administrators
 pos: 4.17
 ---
-# Running FREME on a webserver
+# Starting and Running FREME

-This guide explains how to install FREME on a web server.
+This guide explains how to install and run FREME.

 ## Pre requisites